sanglantes/mean-chess/README.md

 # meanChess
-Discrete, dishonourable, semi-automatic, and anti-bug-free Lichess cheat engine.
+Discrete, dishonourable, and semi-automatic Lichess cheat engine.
 Especially optimized for blitz and bullet games.

 ## Install
 * The code in `meanChess.js` is a Tampermonkey userscript.